 Jack Ma is not the only billionaire or celebrity Beijing has punished.
 Many billionaires have disappeared, while other celebrities – most notably the actress Fan Bingbing – have vanished, only to reappear with a message apologizing for tax evasion.

 Much of this could be attributed to Xi Jinping’s anti-corruption campaign, which has led to the arrest or resignation of some of China’s most powerful figures.
-The CCP has made it clear that being ultrawealthy is not immunity for anyone and saying the wrong thing has consequences, as Jack Ma has found out.
+The CCP has made it clear that being ultrawealthy is not immunity for anyone and saying the wrong thing has consequences.

 Ironically, Jack Ma has made attempts to stay on the CCP’s good side.
 In the months leading to the IPO, he changed the name of Ant Financial to Ant Group to downplay Ant’s financial role.